rkulla/vimogen/README.md

 Then run:

     git clone https://github.com/rkulla/vimogen
-    chmod u+x vimogen.sh
+    chmod u+x vimogen
-    cp vimogen.sh ~/bin/vimogen

-or put it somewhere else in your $PATH if you don't use ~/bin.
+can copy vimogen to your $PATH.

 Usage
 =====